 We really try to encourage this at school through form time activities and through lessons.
 Blackheath High students are very socially aware and when they get involved with Community Projects and Charity Work they tend to be far less introspective – just look at the enthusiasm for collecting food for the local Salvation Army Food Bank recently.

 A study by Professor Rachel Thompson in 2013 found young people see social media as more “real” than their three dimensional existences at home and at school.
 By immersing ourselves in their world, we give ourselves the tools to help them combat the worst aspects of the web and embrace the best.
 Most importantly, we can show them that not everything on the internet is real, and that there is a very real world at their fingertips.

 The evidence shows that our daily habits have the most effect on our wellbeing; a little and often approach is what works best.
 Lots of conversations with the girls; allowing them to solve minor problems on their own gives them the strength to deal with big challenges as they get older; incorporating simple changes into the day, where we talk about mental health in the same way that we talk about physical health, not only impacts students, it can also have a profound positive impact on all of us – teachers and parents - too.

 Headspace is a digital service that provides guided meditation sessions and mindfulness training.
 Its content can be accessed online, or via their mobile apps.
-In April 2016, Headspace claimed to have over 6 million people using the app.
+Headspace have had over 16 million people using the app.